 Beurré De Jonghe

-According to the French pomologist Mas, M. de Jonghe mentioned this pear in a pamphlet on new varieties published in 1865.
-It was described in the Magazine of Horticulture in 1857 as a new variety.
-In Gardener's Chronicle, 1866, M. de Jonghe stated that he first saw this pear in 1852 at Uccle, Belgium, where the seedling had been planted two years prior (i.e., circa 1850).
+The origins of this variety involve some disagreement among authorities.
+According to Hedrick (Pears of New York), M. de Jonghe mentioned the pear in a pamphlet on new varieties published in 1865, and it was described in the Magazine of Horticulture in 1857 as a new variety.
+In Gardener's Chronicle for 1866, M. de Jonghe stated that he first saw this pear in 1852 at Uccle, Belgium, where the seedling had been planted two years before.
+Hedrick (Cyclopedia of Hardy Fruits) similarly states that M. J. de Jonghe found this pear in 1852 at Uccle, Belgium.
+Bunyard, however, attributes the raising to a different person: he states it was raised by M. Gambier, of Rhode St. Genèse, near Brussels, before 1865, and dedicated to M. de Jonghe, the Belgian pomologist.

 Tree